How can I watch every NFL game?

 Q: What is NFL Game Pass?

-A: NFL Game Pass is an official streaming service that allows you to watch every NFL game live or on-demand.
-It also provides access to exclusive content, such as game highlights, condensed games, and coaches’ film.
+A: NFL Game Pass is an official streaming service that allows fans to watch every NFL game live or on-demand.
+It also provides access to exclusive content, such as condensed game replays and coaches’ film.

 Q: Can I watch NFL games for free?

-A: While some streaming services offer free trials, most require a subscription fee to access live NFL games.
-However, certain games may be available for free on national networks like NBC, CBS, and FOX.
+A: While some streaming platforms offer free trials, most require a subscription fee to access live NFL games.
+However, certain local channels may broadcast a limited number of games for free.